mgalde/DropTap/hardware/software_requirements.md

 | microSDHC Card | [HERE ](https://www.amazon.com/Sandisk-Ultra-Micro-UHS-I-Adapter/dp/B073JWXGNT) | $12.99 |
 | Ethernet Adapter | [HERE ](https://www.amazon.com/AmazonBasics-1000-Gigabit-Ethernet-Adapter/dp/B00M77HMU0) | $13.99 |
 | Ethernet Cable | [HERE ](https://www.amazon.com/Mediabridge-Ethernet-Cable-Feet-31-399-15B/dp/B00BI06G1S) | $5.49 |

+## Software

+The DropTap system is running Raspbian Stretch with the Desktop Option.
+The kernel version is 4.14 and the current image can be found [HERE. ](https://downloads.raspberrypi.org/raspbian_latest)
+The Node Red components are built into the Raspbian operating system which allows any device to run the DropTap feature.